ANA fuel surcharges eliminated — Amex points now more valuable!

 These prices are so low that you could easily earn a round-trip flight by opening a single travel credit card, such as:

-- The Platinum Card® from American Express – 60,000 points after spending $5,000 on purchases in the first three months of account opening
+- The Platinum Card® from American Express – 100,000 points after spending $6,000 on purchases in the first six months of account opening.
+Terms apply.

-- The Business Platinum Card® from American Express, which comes with 75,000 points after you spend $15,000 on qualifying purchases within the first three months of account opening
+- The Business Platinum Card® from American Express – 120,000 Membership Rewards® points after you spend $15,000 on eligible purchases with your Card within the first 3 months of Card Membership.
+Terms apply.

 Virgin Atlantic miles are more valuable

 Virgin Atlantic and ANA are partners, so you can fly with ANA by redeeming Virgin Atlantic miles.
 On many routes, they offer a significantly better deal than the already super cheap ANA award prices:

 - West Coast to Japan in first class for 110,000 Virgin Atlantic miles round-trip

 - East Coast to Japan in business class for 95,000 Virgin Atlantic miles round-trip